rnaudi/metrics/README.md

 What it shows:
 - Single flow with the normal parameters: $T_1 = T_2 = T_3 = 0.9$, $T_4 = 1.0$.
-- You see a smooth, expected decline in users across the steps.
+- You see a smooth, expected decline in request volume across the steps.

 You can use this to explain the baseline: "this is what healthy looks like".